 1. Start in half pigeon.
 From a low lunge, slide your front shin forward so it lies across the front of the mat.
 Your front foot can stay tucked close to the opposite hip (easier) or angle out toward parallel with the top of the mat (harder).
 Back leg extends straight behind you, top of the foot pressing into the mat.
 Square your hips forward.
 Both hip points face the front wall.
 If one side is lifting off the mat, slide a block or a folded blanket under that hip so the pelvis stays level.
 This is non-negotiable.

 2. Bend the back knee.
 Slowly bend your back knee and lift the foot toward the ceiling.
 You should feel an immediate stretch down the front of the back thigh.
 Keep pressing the back thigh down into the mat.
-This is where most people start to cheat.
-The front hip wants to hike up and the back hip wants to open out to the side.
+This is where most people start to cheat: the front hip wants to hike up and the back hip wants to open out to the side.
 Resist both.
 Keep the hips square.

 3. Reach back and catch the foot.
 Reach your same-side arm back (if your right leg is in front, use your right arm) and hook the top of your back foot into the crook of your elbow.
 The sole of the foot points up.
 The shoelaces side rests inside the bend of your arm.
 Draw the foot gently toward your body so the bind feels secure.
 If you can't reach the foot, use a strap looped around the foot and work up to the bind over time.

 4. Clasp your hands overhead.
 Sweep the opposite arm up and back overhead.
 Bend that elbow and reach your hand down behind your head.
 Clasp your hands together behind the base of your skull.
-Again, if the clasp isn't available, hold a strap between your hands.
+If the clasp isn't available, hold a strap between your hands.
 No shame in the strap.
 Shoulders take months to open up for this bind.

 5. Hold and breathe.
 Lift through the crown of your head.
 Lengthen the front of your spine.
 Draw your shoulder blades down your back and open the chest upward.
 Hold for 5 to 8 slow breaths.
 To release, unhook the back foot first, then lower the leg, then release the arms.
 Rest in child's pose for 3 to 5 breaths before switching sides.